danyspin97/wpaperd/README.md

 - Change the random image after a set duration
 - Configurable via a TOML configuration file
 - Reload config at runtime and apply new settings
+- (optional) Apply a shadow on the top of the wallpaper

 ## Getting started